 ECG: monitors the electrical activity of the heart.
 It can help determine the reason for irregular heartbeats and abnormal heart sounds and determine dysfunction in hearts that have no external signs of disease.

 BLOOD PRESSURE: is monitored to determine if the values are too high, too low or normal.
-Changes in blood pressure can reflect the presence of disease.
-Monitoring the Blood pressure is an essential tool in the adjustment of rate of anesthetic and fluid administration
+Monitoring the Blood pressure is an essential tool in the adjustment of rate of anesthetic and fluid administration.

 Patient care does not end when your pet is transferred from the surgery suite to recovery.
 In fact, this is one of the most critical times for patient monitoring.
 Your pet will begin to wake up, starting with an eye blink, followed by movement.
 When a swallow reflex is present, the endotracheal tube is removed.
 Our technicians use a monitoring form to record vital readings post-operatively.
 Once your pet is fully alert, your pet’s IV catheter is removed in preparation for your arrival.